timo-reymann/server-report/README.md

 | WARN_DISK_USAGE     | When would you like to get a warn in the report for a disk?     |
 | DISKS_TO_CHECK     | Patterns, or devicenames for disk usage check     |

-but you can also, and i recommend this, place your configuration for self made plugins their.
+but you can also, and i recommend this, place your configuration for self made plugins there.

 ## Custom Plugins
 Plugins are just simple bash files, placed in `/opt/server-report/plugins`, owned by root.